Football is a team sport but for many, the individual honours are as exciting as the big trophies.

-AllSportsPeople guides you through the initial odds and an examination of some of the early contenders for the 2025/26 Premier League Golden Boot award.
+AllSportsPeople takes you through the latest odds and a look for the 2025/26 Golden Boot award in the Premier League.

 MORE: Latest standings for Premier League top scorer 2025/26 | Full Premier League fixtures | Premier League table

-Premier League Golden Boot 2025/26 betting odds
+Premier League Golden Boot 2025/26 odds

 Here's the latest top scorer odds for 2025/26.